victor-shepardson/alpha-GAN/README.md

 - Encoder and generator are trained jointly
 - Discriminator and code discriminator are trained jointly
-- Discriminators are updated before encoder/generator
-- Training alternates full passes through the data (as apposed to updating each network every batch)
+- As in other GAN implementations, discriminator is updated first, then generator for each batch.

 ## Examples